As a CMA, I am frequently asked about CMA vs CPA. Unsurprisingly, there tends to be quite a bit of confusion over the

 Another factor that you may take into consideration is the number of exam parts and difference in exam difficulty.
 Originally the CMA exam was a four-part exam just like the CPA.
-That was until the IMA (Institute of Management Accountants) decided to condense them into only two parts.
-In large part to this decision, the exams became a lot harder as it now had to cover much more content in each exam.
+That was until the IMA (Institute of Management Accountants) decided to condense the exam into only two parts.
+In large part to this decision, the exams became much more difficult because each part of the exam had to cover more content.

 CMA vs CPA Exam Content & Difficulty

-As far as testing goes, here is what is covered in each Part for both the CMA and CPA exam.
+As far as testing goes, here are the topics covered in each of the the CMA and CPA exam parts: